OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

 #.
 Independent Design Feasible (IDF)
 #.
 Collaborative Optimization (CO)

-The tutorial will introduce you to some new topics that include using the itereation hieararchy to set up models with nested optimization loops, using a solver to "close the loop" in a coupled multidisciplinary simulation, and using a broadcaster to set the values of design variables in multiple places at one time.
+The tutorial will introduce you to some new topics that include using the iteration hierarchy to set up models with nested optimization loops, using a solver to "close the loop" in a coupled multidisciplinary simulation, and using a broadcaster to set the values of design variables in multiple places at one time.